 Real indie, real “do-it-yourself” – Down the Line is the magazine that does what it wants to.
-In 2008, Steve and Matt noticed that their favorite artists (past and present) weren’t getting the attention and promotion that they deserved.
+In 2008, two random guys named Steve and Matt noticed that their favorite artists and thinkers (past and present) weren’t getting the attention and promotion that they deserved.
 So they decided to do something about it.
-But they decided to do it with no budget and no desire to make any money themselves – just to promote some great music that isn’t covered as much by the mainstream media.
+But they decided to do it with no budget and no desire to make any money themselves – just to promote some great music and ideas that aren’t covered as much by the media.

 And we will even deliver all of this right to your email in-box.
 Click here to see how you can subscribe to Down the Line magazine.

 So, who exactly does Down the Line cover?
 Glad you asked….

 Down the Line covers who ever we want really.
 It could be authors, or bloggers, or musicians, or interesting people or ideas.
 Our main focus tends to be on music, especially music that explored the intersection between faith, politics, and art in the 1980s through the early 1990s.
 But we aren’t limited to that, either.
 Some of these bands or thinkers may still be making stuff today, and others may have moved on.
 We cover who we find interesting, and probably miss a lot of people that are just as interesting as well.